AguaClara/Textbook/Clarification/Clarifier_Design.rst

 We know that more plates means more effective settling area which means that we could remover more particles and make our tank smaller to save money and limit the use of concrete.
 But how close can those plates be?

 The Ten State Standards report that plate settlers should have a separation of two inches, with very long plate settlers, which means very deep tanks.
-Sedimentation tanks are usually 4 meters deep, maybe because filters are also deep.
+Clarification tanks are usually 4 meters deep, maybe because filters are also deep.
 This is a result of the engineering context rather than the basic design principles.
-The Ten State Standards are primarily based off the modification of existing sedimentation tanks which were usually built deep and then plate settlers were added.
+The Ten State Standards are primarily based off the modification of existing clarifiers which were usually built deep and then plate settlers were added.
 This means that there wasn't added incentive to optimize the entire plate settler and tank process because the tanks were already built.
 However, AguaClara designs are made to use all of the AguaClara innovations in a green field, meaning that we are incentivized to optimize every part of this design process.

 AguaClara plants can design for changes in the depth and/or plan view area of the tank for optimal plate settler efficiency.
 We want to have the smallest and shallowest tanks possible for low cost and ease of construction.
 We know that in the plate settler design, there is a dimensionless parameter of plate spacing to length, :math:`\frac{S}{L}`.
 The ratio is close to constant, which means that if we double the length of the plate settler, we can double the spacing between the plate settler and get the same performance as when we started.
 Conversely, if we halve the distance between the plate settlers, we can halve the length of the plate settlers.
 But how far can we push this?
 Can we make really compact plate settlers?